presbrey/go-multiproxy/README.md

 The `Config` struct allows you to customize the behavior of the MultiProxy Client:

-- `ProxyURLs`: List of proxy URLs to use
+- `Proxies`: List of Proxy structs, each containing:
-- `ProxyAuth`: Map of proxy URLs to their respective authentication credentials
+  - `URL`: The URL of the proxy
+  - `Auth`: Pointer to ProxyAuth struct with Username and Password
+  - `UserAgent`: User-Agent string for this specific proxy
 - `ProxyRotateCount`: Number of requests after which to rotate to the next proxy
-- `ProxyUserAgents`: Map of proxy URLs to their respective User-Agent strings

 - `BackoffTime`: Time to wait before retrying a failed proxy
 - `DialTimeout`: Timeout for establishing a connection to a proxy